rylarson/tao-chef-talk/index.md

 Note:
    * Telling this story to tell you another story
+   * Evolution of relationship between QA and Development is similar to evolution of relationship between Development and Operations
+   * Evolution of test automation is similar to evolution of environment automation
    * I think we are at the same crossroads with environment automation

 --page-break--